 Skills and qualities required for jobs in travel and tourism

-Before you start to search for a job in travel and tourism it is important that you have the required skills and qualities.
+Before you start to search for a job in travel and tourism it is important that you have the required skills and qualities to include in your CV (these CV templates are super helpful).
 Take a look at the job descriptions and specifications for jobs that interest you- do you meet the criteria?
 If not, you may want to work on some professional development or gain some extra experience.